 To read the full report please click here

-The World Federation of Societies of Anaesthesiologists unites anaesthesiologists around the world to improve patient care & access to safe anaesthesia.
+The World Federation of Societies of Anaesthesiologists unites anaesthesiologists around the world to improve patient care & access to safe anaesthesia and perioperative medicine.
 Through advocacy and education programmes we work to avert the global crisis in anaesthesia.